dfmoralesb/MPE_tutorials/README.md

 	ssh -p 22110 $USERNAME@10.153.134.10

-The password will be provided at the beginning of the the first practicum.
+The password will be provided at the beginning of the first practicum.

-### Every time you see `$USERNAME` in the example command you need to replace it with you own
+### Every time you see `$USERNAME` in the example command, you need to replace it with your own

-* To avoid having to change the `$USERNAME` for every command you can set a variable to provide the name of it. ***Do this every time you connect to the workstation***
+* To avoid having to change the `$USERNAME` for every command, you can set a variable to provide the name of it. ***Do this every time you connect to the workstation***

-	For example for me Diego my user name is `mpemaster`
+	For example, for me, Diego, my user name is `mpemaster`

 		USERNAME=mpemaster

-#### Requirements (sofware) - The following software has been already installed in each account.
+#### Requirements (software) - The following software has already been installed in each account.

 * [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)